A copy stand, designed specifically for camera scanning.

 Negative Supply exists to create tools for film photographers around the world that want to spend more time photographing and less time scanning.
 Their products allow you to digitize negatives using your digital camera and a macro lens in as little as 5 minutes (or less) with tools you may already have.

-Utilizing precise design and manufacturing tolerances and a metal construction, the Basic Riser and Pro Riser add ease and stability to your camera scanning outfit, all while retaining a small footprint.
+The Pro Riser MK2 and Basic Riser MK1 are designed to partner with Negative Supply's existing and future portfolio of products.
+Utilizing precise design and a metal construction, the Basic Riser and Pro Riser add ease and stability to your camera scanning outfit.

 Pro Riser MK2

-All metal construction and solid 15x13” base provides security and ease of use during film digitization.
+The all metal construction and solid 15x13” base provide security and ease of use during film digitization.

 A T8 lead screw provides height adjustment, allowing you to quickly focus on the negative.
 If you’re using a manual lens, you can even set it to 1:1 and use this mechanism to precisely find focus on the grain.

 Using the same production techniques as the Film Carrier MK1, the precision machined aluminum riser housing provides a solid mount for your camera.
 It’s also compatible with standard macro rails and tripod heads, so mounting custom setups is easy.

 At nearly 600mm (24”) tall, the Pro Riser MK1 has been designed for digitizing film up to 4x5 with a 100mm full frame equivalent lens.